CCEMGroupTCD/DARTassembler/docs/doc_files/part3_additional_resources/how_to_cite_dart.rst

-How To Cite DART
+How to cite DART
 ====================

-Please cite our paper:
+If you use DART in your research, please cite our paper: